rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 Whenever there is a write to a guest-physical address, the processor sets the dirty flag (if it is not already set) in the EPT paging-structure entry that identifies the final physical address for the guest-physical address (either an EPT PTE or an EPT paging-structure entry in which bit 7 is 1).

-These flags are “sticky,” meaning that, once set, the processor does not clear them; only software can clear them.
+These flags are "sticky," meaning that, once set, the processor does not clear them; only software can clear them.

-## 5-Level EPT Translation
+## **5-Level EPT Translation**

 Intel suggests a new table in translation hierarchy, called PML5 which extends the EPT into a 5-layer table and guest operating systems can use up to 57 bit for the virtual-addresses while the classic 4-level EPT is limited to translating 48-bit guest-physical
 addresses.
 None of the modern OSs use this feature yet.